marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: code generation, conventions, options, code generation, options, run-time

 .. _code-gen-options:

-.. index:: code generation, conventions

-.. index:: options, code generation

-.. index:: options, run-time

 Options for code generation conventions
 ***************************************